 I got the scores and I am awfully pleased… It is remarkable, that I have not found misprints either in the Concerto and Romances, or in the Children’s Album, – but in the composition dedicated to M. Guillaume who actually corrected it himself, – I have found!
 Hooray!
 We won over the Germans! … But, seriously, these are wonderful editions!

-Jurgenson’s plates № 3331 (Piano–cello score and Violoncelle–Solo part) were continually used in many subsequent Russian re-editions, for that reason the above-mentioned misprints were not corrected (see the Jurgenson editions of Variations on a Rococo theme of 1878 and 1879).
+Jurgenson’s printing plates № 3331 (Piano–cello score and Violoncelle–Solo part) were continually used in many subsequent Russian re-editions, for that reason the above-mentioned misprints were not corrected (see Figure 3).

 In conclusion of these outlined facts, we should underline that with the composer’s consent, Fitzenhagen took part in the initial process of the Variations’ creation.
 Within this context, it is important to point out one of Fitzenhagen’s letters to Tchaikovsky.
 The cellist had just returned home after the final concert at Wiesbaden where he performed Tchaikovsky’s Variations on a Rococo theme with the Festival orchestra during the final concert of the Wiesbaden’s festival.
 On 13 June 1879, from his birthplace Seesen am Harz, Fitzenhagen wrote: